killermann/facilitator-cards/content/cards/venn-diagram.md

 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
 explanation: "Compare and contrast different concepts by filling out a venn diagram.
-For each concept, draw a circle that overlaps with the other circle(s).
-List the commonalities in the overlapping region, and what distinguishes them in the non-overlap."
+For each concept, draw a large circle labeled with that concept that overlaps with the other circle(s).
+In the overlapping region(s), list the commonalities between those concepts.
+Write what distinguishes them in the non-overlapping areas."
 longer_context: ""
 external_link: ""
 general_notes: ""